tonyho/app-framework-binder/doc/afb-plugin-writing.md

 { \u0000..\u0020, \u0022, \u0023, \u0025..\u0027,
   \u002f, \u003f, \u0060, \u007f }.

-Afb-daemon make no distinction between lower case and upper case when searching for an API by its name.
+Afb-daemon makes no distinction between lower case and upper case when searching for API/VERB.

-### Names for verbs
+### Names for methods

-The names of the verbs are not checked.
+The names of methods VERBs are totally free and not checked.

-However, the validity rules for verb's names are the same as for API names except that the dot (.) character is forbidden.
+However, the validity rules for method's VERB name are the same as for Plugin API name except that the dot(.) character is forbidden.

-Afb-daemon make no distinction between lower case and upper case when searching for an API by its name.
+Afb-daemon makes no case distinction when searching for an API by name.

 ### Names for arguments

-The names for arguments are not restricted and can be anything.
+Argument's name are not restricted and can be everything you wish.

-The arguments are searched with the case sensitive string comparison.
-Thus the names "index" and "Index" are not the same.
+> Warning arguments search is case sensitive and "index" and "Index"
+> are not two different arguments.

 ### Forging names widely available